erithobra/databases/sql-relational-mapping-lesson/README.md

 	course_name VARCHAR(100)
 );
 ```

-While we are at it let's put some data in it,
+While we are at it, let's put some data in it,

 ```
 INSERT INTO courses VALUES (DEFAULT, 'SEI', 'Software Engineering Immersive');